Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### The Black Spot Again

-The council of buccaneers had lasted some time, when one of them re-entered the house, and with a repetition of the same salute, which had in my eyes an ironical air, begged for a moment's loan of the torch.
-Silver briefly agreed, and this emissary retired again, leaving us together in the dark.
+<p class="first">The council of buccaneers had lasted some time, when one of them re-entered the house, and with a repetition of the same salute, which had in my eyes an ironical air, begged for a moment's loan of the torch.
+Silver briefly agreed, and this emissary retired again, leaving us together in the dark.</p>

 "There's a breeze coming, Jim," said Silver, who had by this time adopted quite a friendly and familiar tone.